check-spelling/check-spelling-docs/Event-descriptions.md

 # unused-config-file

 A file was found in the configuration directory and wasn't used.
 This could be because:
-* support was dropped
+* Support was dropped
-* or it's from a future version
+* It's from a future version
-* you have multiple supported files for the same feature and only one will be used (newer file names are favored over deprecated/soon to be deprecated names/formats)
+* Multiple supported files for the same feature were present.
+Only one will be used (newer file names are favored over deprecated/soon to be deprecated names/formats)
-* you have both a single file and a directory for the same format (only one of the two will be used)
+* Both a single file and a directory for the same feature (only one of the two will be used)
-* the filename is misspelled
+* The filename is misspelled
-* you put another file into the configuration directory -- there's nothing wrong with this, the message should not be a warning/error, it's just informative
+* A random file was placed in the configuration directory -- there's nothing wrong with this, the message should not be a warning/error, it's just informative.

 ## <a id="unused-config-file-r"></a>Resolution